srescio/windowsxp-bookmarks/README.md

 ## Usage ##

+First install the npm packages, it will also execute automatically the copy task that will take the minified assets into the js directory that will be uploaded:

+    npm i

 The user is required to init the app from the main js file by providing arguments to the `Dekstop` function, which are :

         user : {